mckaymadsen/cs201_project/README.md

  "wget -v -O cs201combined_TAB.txt -L https://alabama.box.com/shared/static/jzs7vasu65euxnp4dbxca543em46pyvb.txt"

 This dataset combines the "basic" and "ratings" datasets found on IMDB's website.
 The program will only run on this specific dataset.
+MAKE SURE the file is called "cs201combined_TAB.txt" Any other name will not work.
 A custom dataset was chosen due to the added value of having the average ratings and votes included.

 **Statistics:**
 - File Size:   30.8MB (30,769,945 bytes)